Find and fix writing mistakes instantly

 You can often tell joining words from the rest by determining whether it constructs part of a sentence that holds a complete idea.
 Words with multiple uses will often form a complete thought when not used as a joining word.

-Want to know more joining words?
+Want to know more joining words and a subordinate conjunctions list?
 Look at this informative reference or see this additional subordinating conjunctions list:

 |Although||As if||As much as||Because|